Jim Zeigler: State auditor

 In January 2019, Zeigler came under fire for comments aimed at U.S. Senator Kyrsten Sinema, calling her choice of clothing while on the Senate floor "improperly attired."

 In 2019, Zeigler led a successful grassroots movement to block a proposed toll bridge on Interstate 10 across the Mobile Bay.

 In the March 3, 2020, Alabama Republican presidential primary, Jim Zeigler lost to Governor Kay Ivey for the Place 1 Delegate at the Republican National Convention.

 In February 2020, Jim Zeigler and his wife Jackie successfully teamed up to fight the proposed Amendment One which would have replaced the elected school board, which his wife is a member of, with one appointed by the governor.
 Amendment One was soundly defeated in the March 2020 primary.

 Zeigler was considered a possible candidate for the 2022 Alabama gubernatorial election; he informally campaigned for the position, filed paperwork to run, and formed an exploratory committee, but never officially announced a run.
 Zeigler announced on January 23, 2022, that he ultimately would not run for governor, citing a lack of funds compared to the leading candidates, including incumbent Governor Kay Ivey, Lynda Blanchard, and Tim James.
 Three days later, Zeigler announced that he would run for Secretary of State of Alabama in the 2022 election instead, claiming that "national attempts to manipulate honest election procedures" were a major threat.
 Zeigler won the first round of voting on May 24, 2022, but did not pass the threshold to avoid a runoff.
 State representative Wes Allen rebounded in the runoff on June 21, defeating Zeigler for the nomination.

 Zeigler was term-limited as State Auditor and could not seek re-election in 2022, and was succeeded by Andrew Sorrell.
+Since leaving office, Zeigler has been a contributor to the Alabama-based conservative news website 1819 News.